cradlebio/custom-predictor-template/README.md

 In order for Cradle to use a custom predictor, it must adhere to this contract.
 A custom predictor is a Docker container which, when run, responds to HTTP requests asking for predictions to be made for one or more sequences.
-When importing the predictor into the Cradle platform (in order to make it available to tasks launched on it), the Docker image must be provided together with metadata describing certain aspects of it.
+When importing the custom predictor into the Cradle platform (in order to make it available to tasks launched on it), the Docker image must be provided together with metadata describing certain aspects of it.